DataDog/integrations-extras/redpanda/README.md

 ### Events

-The redpanda integration does not include any events.
+The Redpanda integration does not include any events.

 ### Service Checks

-The redpanda integration does not include any service checks.

 See [service_checks.json][7] for a list of service checks provided by this integration.